Siteseen Logo

 Who was the most Famous Flapper?

 The most famous flapper was Clara Bow.
 Clara Bow, "The It Girl", achieved world wide fame personified the Roaring Twenties and the Jazz Age.
-She is pictured with short bobbed hair, a bright-colored sweater & scarf that were typical clothes of the flappers.
+She wore short bobbed hair, bright-colored sweaters & scarves that were typical clothes of the flappers.

 Why did Flappers become famous?
 Flappers attracted unprecedented publicity by their fame as movies stars and celebrities together with their exuberant, unconventional that challenged the traditional ideas by wearing short skirts, make-up, drinking and smoking in public and acting in an unladylike fashion.